-Laid out flat between the Atlantic and the Alentejo like a vast patched picnic blanket, the Estremadura region is one of the most varied in the whole of Portugal.
-A windswept land of lush, rolling vineyards and sprawling pine forest, not to mention long stretches of golden sandy shoreline, this idyllic garden province encompasses the Portuguese capital and stretches north well beyond Marinha Grande on Portugal’s rugged Oeste coast.
+A windswept land of lush, rolling vineyards and sprawling pine forest, not to mention long stretches of golden sandy shoreline, this idyllic garden province encompasses the Portuguese capital, Lisbon, and stretches north well beyond Marinha Grande on Portugal’s spectacular west coast.

 Well fortified, the Estremadura seascape is blessed with some of the quaintest fishing villages you’ll ever hope to see.
 And sitting comfortably amidst the many fertile orchards and vineyards found in abundance across the province, it’s a joy to witness the old windmills still in fine working order, although nowadays they are greatly outnumbered by towering 21st-century wind turbines.